 Technologies Used:

-• HTML: It helps in creating the chat interface.
+- HTML: It allows us to build out the chat interface.

-• Firebase: Helps to handle real-time database updates and user authentication.
+- Firebase: It helps to manage updates to a real-time database and user authentication.

 Important Features:

-3. Synchronized Updates: To enable the feature of Chats to be updated across all connected devices in real-time.
+- Synchronized Updates: This will allow us to update the Chats feature for all connected devices in real-time.

 Implementation Steps: